fusioncharts/dev_centre_docs/getting-started/blazor/your-first-chart-using-blazor.md

 **Steps to Upload Nuget Package**:
 1. In Visual Studio, ensure the mode is set to "Release" and click on "Build".
-2. Next, click the Blazor Application, in this case named "BlazzorApp1".
+2. Next, click the Blazor Application named "BlazzorApp1".
 3. In the `bin/release` folder, the nupkg file should be visible.
 4. Now, go to the myget site, sign in, and click on the new feed to configure it with the package name.
 5. the "NuGet package" option should appear in the "Add Package" dropdown menu once configured.
 6. Select the NuGet package and add it from your local folder.
-7. Once uploaded, users can select the package and install it using the steps [above](/getting-started/blazor/your-first-chart-using-blazor#setup-using-nuget-package).
+7. Once uploaded, users can select and install the package using the steps [above](/getting-started/blazor/your-first-chart-using-blazor#setup-using-nuget-package).

 More information on creating NuGet packages can be found [here](https://docs.myget.org/docs/walkthrough/getting-started-with-nuget).